-Now… A number of classes of boats sail from BSC, including 505, Contender, Laser, MG14, Mirror, Moth, National E and Tasar.
+Now… A number of classes sail from BSC, including 505, Contender, Laser, Mirror, Moth, National E, RS Aero Tasar and Windsurfers.
 The club also offers an Open class with boats racing under yardstick.
 Tackers, a fun, games-based sailing program for kids, is offered by Balmoral Watersports – a Discover Sailing Centre, affiliated with BSC and located within the club building.
 At Balmoral Sailing Club members volunteer their time on the power boats as part of the Race Control and Safety Patrol team.

 Join us… Balmoral Sailing Club has been the launching place for sailors who have gone on to become Australian and World titleholders, Olympic competitors and ocean-racing champions but the club is also the home of many recreational sailors who love nothing more than just getting out on the water and mixing with a great bunch of friendly people.
 We invite you to join us and to make a donation to help secure the club’s future.

 Our Projects… In 2015, we celebrated our 70th birthday, by launching a fund raising appeal for two major projects to ensure we remain a vibrant, healthy sailing club: